MarkoSterk/PyJolt/README.md

 ## Exception handling

-Exception handling can be achived by creating an exception handler class and registering it with the application.
+Exception handling can be achived by creating an exception handler class (or more then one) and registering it with the application.

 ```
 # app/api/exceptions/exception_handler.py